 Law enforcement personnel shall be provided for athletic events, as approved by the Superintendent.

-The Principal shall determine the number of officers needed and advise as to their placement.
+The Principal shall utilize his or her judgment regarding the number of officers needed and advise as to their placement.

 The admission gate or entrance shall be controlled and admission limited to eligible students, chaperones, guests, spectators, and other authorized persons.

-No one under the influence of alcohol or drugs shall be admitted.
+Persons under the influence of alcohol or drugs are subject to exclusion from the event.

 If a disturbance occurs, school authorities shall determine if the event needs to be concluded and may close the event, as appropriate, and send those in attendance off the school grounds.